Blochack/blocksec-unknown/README.md

-# Chain Visual Explorer
+# Chain Visual Explorer (CVE)
-  A multichain visual explorer which shows a graphical representation of the transaction history of any wallet address using tree diagram.
+  A multichain visual explorer which traces the entire history of a transaction on any wallet address and illustrates it  in a tree diagram.

   **Supported chains:**
-  - Etheruem
+  - Ethereum
   - Base
   - Optimism
   - Arbitrum One